Dragon8029/100-days-of-code/myLog.md

 Today’s Progress: Completed day 7 on 30 day CSS3 course.
 Completed “Chunky Monkey” challenge on freeCodeCamp.

 Thoughts: My routine will need to change to make time to code.

+Day 12: January 3, 2018

+Today's Progress: Completed Day 9 on 30 day CSS3 course, messed up the day's I was on earlier.
+Started the JavaScript track at SoloLearn.
+Need to take a break from freeCodeCamp and learn more JavaScript.

+Thoughts: Just keep coding....